 Local employers help CATEC students graduate well prepared to compete in the local and global workforce.
 Each academic program relies on its Advisory Board, a group of local business partners, to ensure students are meeting industry needs, using up-to-date equipment and supplies, and accessing work-based learning opportunities, including Youth Registered Apprenticeships and Apprenticeships.
 Our local business partners make these experiences possible.

-In the past year, our community partners have supported our students in a variety of ways.
-Our community partners donate their time and supplies to support our SkillsUSA District competitions.
+In the past year, our business partners have supported our students in a variety of ways.
+Our business partners donate their time and supplies to support our SkillsUSA District competitions.
 They also support our programs through our guest speaker series and interview experiences.
 Recent community support includes:

-Design Electric and Square D donated materials to the High School and Adult Education and Apprenticeship Electrical program
+In fall 2019, Design Electric and Square D donated materials to CATEC’s High School and Adult Education and Apprenticeship Electrical program.
+The donation included a transformer, panel, disconnect, conduit, wire, fittings, mounting hardware, and installation materials.

-Malloy Ford donated an automotive twin post lift to the Automotive Service Technology program
+In fall 2019, Malloy Ford donated an automotive twin post lift to the Automotive Service Technology program.
+Bringing this lift into the Automotive Service Technology program’s lab allows students to learn skills using modern technology.

-Jim Price Hyundai donated a 2016 Hyundai Tucson to the Automotive Service Technology program
+In fall 2019, Jim Price Hyundai donated a 2016 Hyundai Tucson to the Automotive Service Technology program.
+This generous donation allows students to do hands-on projects, giving them the access they need to rapidly-evolving automotive technology.

 BECOME A COMMUNITY PARTNER